||Rachel O’Neill, Ph.D.

 ||Nicole Pauloski, Research Associate

 Nicole received her B.S. in Biotechnology from Rutgers University and her M.S. in Cellular and Molecular Biology from UNH.
 She started her career in industry, working for Pfizer, Inc, Bayer Healthcare and Unilever, before moving to UConn.
 She has experience with multiple molecular and cell biology techniques and immunoassays.
-In the O’Neill lab, Nicole experiments with the MinION from Oxford Nanopore, in situ hybridization, as well as, assisting lab members with various projects.
+In the O’Neill lab, Nicole experiments with the MinION and Promethion from Oxford Nanopore, in situ hybridization, as well as, assisting lab members with various projects.
 Nicole is an adjunct faculty member of the Professional Science Masters program at UConn.

 Julianna received a Bachelors of Science in Diagnostic Genetics Sciences with a concentration in Cytogenetics and a minor in Molecular and Cellular Biology in December of 2011.
 She is currently an MCB Masters student working on the EBV project in the O’Neill Lab.